 - Measure Your Progress — If you don’t measure your progress, it’s safe to say that you are not making any.
 Find a relevant measure and record it every single day.
 Yes, every day.
 If you want to change, you better be serious about it.

-- Be Accountable To Yourself — We’ve all heard about the accountability partners etc. I’ve experimented with it too.
+- Be Accountable To Yourself — We’ve all heard about accountability partners, etc. I’ve experimented with it too.
 But I think that one of the most important skills you can learn in life is to be self-reliant.
-So see this as an exercise to improve your sense of accountability.
+See this as an exercise to improve your sense of accountability.
 To do that, you need a real reason to change.
 Maybe you want to buy your parents a big house, play soccer with your kids, or travel the world.
 It must be something bigger than you.

 Anyone who’s serious about changing something about their life can do it.
 It doesn’t matter if you failed in the past.
 Maybe you handle it wrong.
 What matters is that go for it now.